 See WebOodi (WebOodi > Instruction and courses > Course catalogues > Language Centre > English) for other courses supporting the further development of the competence provided by this course.

-This is the first part of a two-part course.
+This is the second part of a two-part course.

-The aim of the course is for students to develop reading, discussion and presentation skills in the academic and professional English of their field and to gain confidence in using these skills.
-The intention is that students improve their ability to
+The aim of the course is for students to further develop skills in the academic and professional English of their field and to gain confidence in communicating in situations relevant to their studies and professional life.
+The intention is that students further improve their ability to

-- discuss academic topics more fluently and spontaneously
+- discuss/present in academic/professional English fluently and spontaneously

 - take responsibility for their own learning and become more autonomous language learners, in order to promote life-long learning.

-In the first semester of the first year
+In the first semester of the second year

 Depending on the particular needs of the group, the course will include

-- reading texts relevant to the students academic and professional needs
+- writing texts relevant to the students academic and professional needs